marijnh/Eloquent-JavaScript/19_paint.md

 {{index "doneAt property", "historyUpdateState function", "Date.now function"}}

-But we don't want to store _every_ change, only changes a certain amount of ((time)) apart.
-To be able to do that, we'll need a second property, `doneAt`, tracking the time at which we last stored a picture in the history.
+We don't want to store _every_ change, though—just changes that are a certain amount of ((time)) apart.
+To be able to do that, we'll need a second property, `doneAt`, to track the time at which we last stored a picture in the history.

 ```{includeCode: true}
 function historyUpdateState(state, action) {